 “The floooooor is sliHIHIHIHIppery”, they were now shouting

-We ran around the classroom, made snowballs and were laughing whilst the sun was burning down outside.
+We ran around the classroom in Bali, made snowballs and were laughing whilst the sun was burning down outside.

 I took a picture of the kids holding a snowball up in the air- all trying to touch it.